azist/azos/src/providers/Azos.AuthKit.Server.MySql/bootstrap/readme.md

 delimiter ;.

--- AuthKit instance-specific **REALM** forest configuration data (one or more DBs depending on you deployment needs) CREATE DATABASE `forest_idp_kit_gdi`
+-- AuthKit instance-specific **REALM** forest configuration data (one or more DBs depending on you deployment needs) -- Name this database to meet your naming needs (this is for example only, `_gdi` is used as a specific instance name!)
+CREATE DATABASE `forest_idp_kit_gdi`
 CHARACTER SET 'utf8mb4'
 COLLATE 'utf8mb4_unicode_ci';.